Special Assistance Fund for Emergencies (SAFE) - Help Paying Utilities

 • NV Energy (both electricity and gas) for individuals in Northern Nevada

-• a copy of the most recent utility bill showing the amount due, account number, and due date.
+• A copy of the most recent utility bill showing the amount due, account number, and due date.

 • Individuals will be asked to show photo identification to verify identify and match to utility bill.